GPS Courses (2019-20)

 Ge/ESE 149.
 Marine Geochemistry.
-9 units (3-0-6): third term.
+9 units (3-0-6): second term.
 Introduction to chemical oceanography and sediment geochemistry.
 We will address the question "Why is the ocean salty?" by examining the processes that determine the major, minor, and trace element distributions of seawater and ocean sediments.
 Topics include river and estuarine chemistry, air/sea exchange, nutrient uptake by the biota, radioactive tracers, redox processes in the water column and sediments, carbonate chemistry, and ventilation.
 Given in alternate years; not offered 2018-19.
 Instructor: Adkins.

 Ge/ESE 150.
 Planetary Atmospheres.
 9 units (3-0-6): second term.
 Origin of planetary atmospheres, escape, and chemical evolution.
 Tenuous atmospheres: the moon, Mercury, and outer solar system satellites.
 Comets.
 Vapor-pressure atmospheres: Triton, Io, and Mars.
 Spectrum of dynamical regimes on Mars, Earth, Venus, Titan, and the gas giant planets.
 Instructor: Ingersoll.